vintagefilmography/Hawkey-HDR/README.md

 The familiar camera settings will pop up.
 Set the color, partial scan etc
 Turn auto exposure off the exposure tab.
 The HDR runs in manual exposure.
-For 2EXP set the exposure somewhat overexposed so that the shadows are visible.
-Set Exp Dec to the number of stops times 10.
-I.e. for 1 stop decrement use number 10.
+Set Exp Dec to the number of stops times 3.
+I.e. for 1 stop decrement use number 3.
 Do a test run to see if the decremnet is large enough to reduce the overexposure of bright areas.
 You can leave the settings window open or you can close it if no more adjustments are anticipated.
 Click again on the Start button.